fommil/fpmortals/manuscript/wip.md

 -   do not include fields if the value is a `JsNull`.
 -   handle missing fields the same as `null` values.
--   use a special field `"type"` to disambiguate coproducts.
+-   use a special field `"type"` to disambiguate coproducts using the type name.
 -   put primitive values into a special field `"xvalue"`.

 and let the users attach annotations to coproducts and product fields to